L-Tricoche/l-tricoche.github.io/_posts/2026-04-16-influence-sociale-curiosite-english.md

 This phenomenon likely serves two functions: a cognitive and instrumental one, supporting learning and understanding others’ actions, and a social one, enabling affiliation and communication.
 This highlights how deeply our brains are tuned to social information.

-From a neural perspective, imitation is supported by the **mirror neuron system**, initially identified in non-human primates (Rizzolatti & Craighero, 2004), and extended in humans to regions involved in understanding others’ intentions and emotions.
-Social learning extends far beyond motor processes—it shapes our beliefs, values, judgments, and ultimately our decisions.

-We continuously update our knowledge based on what others do or think—a mechanism described by **Bayesian reinforcement learning** models, where social signals are integrated to reduce uncertainty (see Hofmans & van den Bos, 2022).
-Among the explicit forms of social influence driving this updating process is **conformity**.
+Moreover, to briefly address brain networks, this imitation system is notably supported by the **mirror neuron system**, initially identified in the 1990s in non-human primates (Rizzolatti & Craighero, 2004), and whose functional scope (in humans) extends beyond motor areas to include regions involved in understanding others’ intentions and emotions.
+Indeed, social learning is not limited to the motor domain.
+It extends to our beliefs, values, judgments, and ultimately our decisions.
+We continuously revise our knowledge in light of what others do or think—a mechanism that **Bayesian theories of reinforcement learning** model in terms of probabilistic inference, where social signals constitute essential information to integrate in order to reduce uncertainty (see, for example, Hofmans and van den Bos, 2022).
+Among the explicit forms of social influence that enable this updating of our knowledge is **conformity**.

 <figure style="text-align: center;">
   <img src="/assets/img/Figure_SocialLearning.jpg" width="70%" />

   <figcaption style="text-align: center; font-size: 0.9em; margin-top: 10px;">
-    <strong>Top figure:</strong> from Arioli and Canessa (2019) in <em>Human Brain Mapping</em>:brain network involved in social learning (learning by observation), including premotor cortex, parietal areas, inferior frontal gyrus, superior temporal sulcus, and occipital regions.<br>
+    <strong>Top figure:</strong> from Arioli and Canessa (2019) in <em>Human Brain Mapping</em>: brain network involved in social learning (learning by observation), including premotor cortex, parietal areas, inferior frontal gyrus, superior temporal sulcus, and occipital regions.<br>
     <strong>Bottom figure:</strong> from Hofmans and van den Bos (2022) in <em>Developmental Cognitive Neuroscience</em>: Bayesian updating of beliefs as a function of the social characteristics of the source.
 Social information is weighted according to its perceived reliability (expertise, status, proximity): it has a weaker impact when it comes from a low-credibility source (top diagram) and a stronger impact when it comes from a reliable source (bottom diagram).
 This differential weighting leads to a greater or lesser revision of the initial belief.
   </figcaption>
 </figure>